rosscumming/Lazy-Click-Search/README.md

 # Lazy-Click-Search (WIP)

-A Chrome Extension to quickly search YouTube and Reddit.
+A Chrome Extension to quickly search YouTube, Reddit, and Amazon(UK).
 Simply right click on the desired text and select your chosen platform to search.

 ## TODO